sebeaumont/sdmdb/README.md

 SDMLIB - Sparse Distributed Memory Database
 ===========================================

-Unreleased Apha version -- Planned Public Release Milestone July 2018
+Unreleased Apha version -- Planned Public Release Milestone December 2018

 I am currently refactoring the architecture of the API and library into two parts, the database and the query engine.
 This is to allow a